zonca/zonca-blog/_posts/2021-01-20-jetstream_kubernetes_kubespray_2.15.0.md

 Or delete it and run `terraform_apply.sh` to create it again.

+## Install Kubernetes with `kubespray`

 check `inventory/$CLUSTER/group_vars/all.yml`, in particular `bootstrap_os`, I setup `ubuntu`, change it to `centos` if you used the Centos 7 base image.

 In `inventory/$CLUSTER/group_vars/k8s-cluster/k8s-cluster.yml`, set the public floating IP of the master instance in `supplementary_addresses_in_ssl_keys`.

-Finally run the full playbook, it is going to take a good 10 minutes:
+Finally run the full playbook, it is going to take a good 10 minutes, go make coffee:

     bash k8s_install.sh